 Monday Partly cloudy.
 Slight (30%) chance of a shower in the northwest, most likely later tonight.
 Light winds becoming E/NE 15 to 20 km/h in the evening.

 Tuesday Partly cloudy.
 Slight (30%) chance of a shower.
 Winds E/NE 15 to 20 km/h becoming light in the early afternoon.

 Wednesday Slight (20%) chance of a shower in the early morning.
 Mostly sunny afternoon.
 Light winds.

-Sunday Partly cloudy.
-Medium (40%) chance of showers in the early morning.
-Light winds becoming W 20 to 30 km/h in the morning.
+Friday Partly cloudy.
+Medium (40%) chance of showers in the afternoon and evening.
+Light winds.

 - observations list type